gowrishankar-m-n/Flutter_Bloc_Cart/README.md

 A simple Flutter mini project demonstrating state management using BLoC (Business Logic Component).
 The app provides a shopping experience where users can browse items, add them to the cart or wishlist, and manage them efficiently.

-## ✨ Features
+# ✨ Features

-# 📋 Home Page with Item List
+📋 Home Page with Item List
 Displays a list of products available for interaction.
-# ➕ Add to Cart
+➕ Add to Cart
 Users can add items to their shopping cart.
-# ➖ Remove from Cart
+➖ Remove from Cart
 Items can be removed from the cart when not needed.
-# ❤️ Add to Wishlist
+❤️ Add to Wishlist
 Save favorite items to a wishlist for later.
-# 💔 Remove from Wishlist
+💔 Remove from Wishlist
 Remove items from the wishlist when no longer needed.

-## 🛠️ Tech Stack
+# 🛠️ Tech Stack

-# Flutter
-Cross-platform UI toolkit
+Flutter – Cross-platform UI toolkit
-# #BLoC Pattern
-State management for predictable app behavior
+BLoC Pattern – State management for predictable app behavior Dart – Programming language
-# Dart
-Programming language

-## 🚀 Getting Started
+# 🚀 Getting Started

 1. Clone the repository:
 git clone https://github.com/your-username/flutter-bloc-cart.git